amruthn1/javaflashplayer/README.md

 # javaflashplayer
 A rudimentary Flash Player for Windows using Java

+- Requires JDK 9.0.4 installed in the user's Program Files folder
+- If you have a different JDK version, change the JDK version in the run.bat file

 Features (still in progress):
 - Save state features
 - No need to run java scripts (will be run automatically by bat scripts)